About Me

 I am an immunologist with a unique career path that bridges biomedical science, public policy, and science diplomacy.

-In my initial fellowship year, I worked with the Middle East Regional Cooperation (MERC) Program at the U.S. Agency for International Development (USAID), fostering Arab-Israeli scientific cooperation and regional development through research grants.
+In my initial fellowship year, I worked with the Middle East Regional Cooperation (MERC) Program at the U.S. Agency for International Development (USAID), fostering Arab-Israeli scientific cooperation and regional development.

-I am also honored to be an Inter-American Institute for Global Change Research (IAI) Science, Technology, and Policy (STeP) Science Diplomacy Fellow.
+I am also an alumna of the Inter-American Institute for Global Change Research (IAI) Science, Technology, and Policy (STeP) Fellowship.

 Prior to being a AAAS - STeP Fellow, I served as a Policy Advisor at Lewis-Burke Associates, where I provided expert advice on public health, biomedical research, and international affairs.